-NGBS 2020 Standards
+NGBS 2020 Standards Changes

 The National Green Building Standard (NGBS) has released its new 2020 standards.
 The NGBS is a rating system for homes and apartments approved by the American National Standards Institute (ANSI).
 These homes, single and multifamily alike, fit specific criteria for their water, resource, and energy efficiency.
 They focus on the quality of indoor air as well as operation and maintenance.

 Another 2020 trend is indoor air quality and healthy homes.
 Most living units traditionally share a common/central system (DHW, HVAC, etc.).
 The downside to this, especially now with the current pandemic, is that the air boundaries between the units aren’t airtight.
-Part of the new multifamily construction trend will focus on compartmentalization of the individual units.
+Part of the new multifamily construction trend will focus on the compartmentalization of the individual units.
 This will include individual systems, tighter air boundaries, and more tenant control.

-Chapter 6 - MAP Guide
+Chapter 6 - MAP Guide Changes

 As a sidebar, at the Eastern Lenders Association meeting in March, HUD shared plans for a transition period away from ENERGY STAR Existing Building Certification that will apply once the new MAP guide is in effect.
-Essentially, ENERGY STAR Existing Building Certification will remain an option for 2 years from date of 2020 MAP Guide, but only for properties:
+Essentially, ENERGY STAR Existing Building Certification will remain an option for 2 years from the date of the 2020 MAP Guide, but only for properties: